Beard butters are kind of a “niche” product—most guys seem to use

 SUMMARY: EVERY MAN JACK BEARD BUTTER REVIEW

-We consider this a solid option.
+We consider this a solid option, and one of our overall favorite beard butters.
 Every Man Jack makes the butter in three unique formulations, including Hemp with Clary Sage and Bergamot (that is, hemp + an herb + a citrus scent), sea salt and citron (another citrus scent, that’s somewhere between a lemon and a lime), and sandalwood + vanilla, which is a neat spin on the classic sandalwood scent.
 All that is nice, but the real benefit is the hydration potential of the ingredients: the formulations contain a lot of butters and moisturizers, that can hydrate a beard and relieve some of the itch on your skin (and the hemp formulation may be your best bet for that).
-The scents are unique and they may not be for everyone, and the tub is kind of an odd shape that's tough to throw in a backpack or a satchel, but overall, it's a solid pick for a beard butter.
+The scents are unique and they may not be for everyone, and the tub is kind of an odd shape that’s tough to throw in a backpack or a satchel, but overall, it’s a solid pick for a beard butter.

 Alright, we’ve got pros and cons, so let’s start with the plusses before we head to the minuses:

 Beard butter really only needs to do two things: hydrate your beard and skin, and smell nice (or not smell at all, if you’re looking for an unscented option).
 Jack delivers on both of those points, so let’s start with:

 Jack Makes Three Scents, and They’re Very Original